davidycliao/legisCrawler/README.md

 pip install -r requirements.txt
 ```

-- When **legisCrawler** is running, you will be asked which term (2nd - 10th) you would like to scrape (please, type digit number from 2 to 10).
+- When **legisCrawler** is running, you will be asked which term (2nd - 10th) you would like to scrape (please, type any single digit from 2 to 10).
 Then **legisCrawler** will automatically create a folder to restore the retrieval of parliamentary questions by the individual legislators.

 ## Workflow in the **legisCrawler**